strubelab/CoolerCodonOpt/README.md

 ```

 ```
-usage: optimize [-h] [-v] [-d DESTINATION] input
+usage: optimize [-h] [--species SPECIES] [-v] [-d DESTINATION] input

 Takes a DNA sequence and optimizes it for expression in E. coli

 positional arguments:
-  input                 Fasta file with the sequence(s) to be optimized, or a directory with fasta files.
+  input                 Fasta file with the sequence(s) to be optimized, or a directory with fasta
+                        files.

 optional arguments:
+  -h, --help            show this help message and exit --species SPECIES     Species for which the sequence will be codon-optimized.
+Can be either a TaxID
+                        (requires internet connection) or the name of the species from the available
+                        choices: b_subtilis, c_elegans, d_melanogaster, e_coli, g_gallus, h_sapiens,
+                        m_musculus, m_musculus_domesticus, s_cerevisiae
-  -h, --help            show this help message and exit -v, --verbose         Show the constraints evaluations, and optimization objectives score.
+  -v, --verbose         Show the constraints evaluations, and optimization objectives score.
   -d DESTINATION, --destination DESTINATION
                         Path for saving the resulting sequences.
 It defaults to the same directory as the input.
 ```

 ### A. Run providing a fasta file with one or more sequences